 About the History Program

-History is a liberal arts degree that provides the basis for work in many fields.
-Some fields are directly related to the subject matter of history, such as museums and archive work, teaching, documentary film making or historical publishing.
+Your history major will provide the basis for work in many fields.
+Some fields are directly related to the subject matter of history, such as museum and archive work, teaching, documentary film making or historical publishing.

-Preparation for Teaching
+Preparing for Teaching

-The Social Sciences Comprehensive Major with a History Emphasis is a 60-credit program, 24 credits of which are in history and 36 in the social sciences.
+The social sciences comprehensive major with a history emphasis is a 60-credit program, 24 credits of which are in history and 36 in the social sciences.
 This program, along with the professional sequence in the School of Education, will certify graduates in the broad field of social sciences and history.
 Students can also use this program to become certified to teach in one or more other social science fields.